ernesto-sun/ConfiConfigPHP/README.md

-Its recommended to use the extension .y7 for your kind-of-secret files, just because that extension is further protected from being shown online by some htaccess-files that have been automatically created as well.
+Its recommended to use the extension .y7 for your kind-of-secret files, just because that extension is further protected from being shown online by some htaccess-files that have been automatically created.

-Some meta-information was created as well, accessible by this:
+Some meta-information was created as well, accessible like this:

 ```
 include($GLOBALS['config']['dir_sec']."meta.y7");